Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-results-layout.md

 ### Do

-- While designing the layouts think of the layout structure as row and column and create those by adding column set elements
+- While designing the layouts, think of the layout structure as rows and columns, and create those by adding column set elements
-- Provide a logo/icon for every result layout as this maintains consistency and easy scanning with other results.
+- Provide a logo/icon for every result layout, as this maintains consistency and easy scanning with other results.
 Edit a template to provide the logo link in the layout if you're using static links for logos and not result properties.
 - It is recommended to use a square logo to ensure proper alignment of results.
 To avoid pixelation, use a logo with a minimum size of 32px by 32px.
-- Think of theme requirements when designing a result layout, your result icon should be visible in dark theme as well.
+- Think of theme requirements when designing a result layout; your result icon should be visible in dark theme as well.
 - Validate the result layout for scenarios where no data is returned for a result property used in the result JSON.
 Use the `$when` condition to hide an element if the property doesn't contain data.
-- Make sure that data types of the `$when` condition and the result property match.
+- Make sure that the  data types of the `$when` condition and the result property match.
 For example, don't compare `Number` with `Text` in the `$when` condition.
 - Make sure that the `Textblock` element can handle dynamic content.
 You can use the `wrap` and `maxLines` element properties for this purpose.
 - Properly format the date when using `{DATE()}` in Markdown.
 - Ensure properties of type StringCollection are wrapped in a join method as: ```json ${propertyName} -> ${join(propertyName, ‘,’)} ``` .
 If you want to show a single value (say, the ith item) from a StringCollection, you can specify it as follows:  ```json ${propertyName} -> ${propertyName[i]}  ``` (Note: indexing in StringCollection types start from 0 )